Oil Spills Fast Facts

 September 16, 1994 - A federal jury orders Exxon to pay $5 billion in punitive damages to fishermen, businesses and property owners affected by the oil spill.

-November 7, 2001 - The Ninth US Circuit Court of Appeals rules that the $5 billion award for punitive damages is excessive and must be cut.
+November 7, 2001 - The US Court of Appeals for the Ninth Circuit rules that the $5 billion award for punitive damages is excessive and must be cut.

 December 6, 2002 - US District Judge H. Russel Holland reduces the award to $4 billion.

-December 22, 2006 - The Ninth US Circuit Court of Appeals reduces the award to $2.5 billion.
+December 22, 2006 - The Ninth Circuit Court of Appeals reduces the award to $2.5 billion.

 June 25, 2008 - The US Supreme Court cuts the $2.5 billion punitive damages award to $507.5 million.